Equipe-eVTOL-ITA/camera_publisher/README.md

 # Raspicam Publisher

-This repository contains the ROS2 package `raspicam_publisher`, which captures images from a Raspberry Pi camera and publishes them as compressed image messages.
+This repository contains the ROS2 package `camera_publisher`, which can captures images from a Raspberry Pi camera (`raspicam` executable) or from Webcam (`webcam` executable) and publishes them as compressed image messages.

 ## Prerequisites